-This MD&A contains forward-looking information.
-All statements, other than statements of historical fact, included in this MD&A, may be forward-looking information.
+This MD&A and the accompanying Letter to Shareholders contains forward-looking information.
+All statements, other than statements of historical fact, included in this MD&A and the accompanying Letter to Shareholders may be forward-looking information.
 Generally, forward-looking information may be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "proposed", "is expected", "budgets", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases, or by the use of words or phrases which state that certain actions, events or results may, could, would, or might occur or be achieved.
-In particular, forward-looking information included in this MD&A includes statements with respect to: the Corporation's outlook as to the market for self storage and portable storage; economic conditions; the availability of credit; the expectation of cash flows; the Corporation's strategic objectives, growth strategies, goals and plans; potential sources of financing including issuing additional common shares as a source of financing, generally, and as a source of financing for potential acquisitions; future expansion of existing SVI Stores; the size of potential future acquisitions the Corporation may make in 2018; and the general outlook for the Corporation.
-This forward-looking information is contained in "Nature of Business", "Business and General Corporate Strategy", "Outlook", "Financial Results Overview" and "Working Capital, Long Term Debt and Share Capital" and other sections of this MD&A.
+In particular, forward-looking information included in this MD&A and the accompanying Letter to Shareholders includes statements with respect to: the Corporation's outlook as to the market for self storage, portable storage and third party management fees; economic conditions; the availability of credit; the expectation of cash flows; the Corporation's strategic objectives, growth strategies, goals and plans; potential sources of financing including issuing additional common shares as a source financing, generally, and as a source of financing for potential acquisitions; future expansion of existing SVI stores; the size of potential future acquisitions the Corporation may make in 2019; the annualized net operating income (NOI), a non-IFRS measure, and annualized funds from operations (FFO), a non-IFRS measure, assumes acquisitions that occurred in Fiscal 2018 were purchased on January 1, 2018; and the general outlook for the Corporation.
+This forward-looking information is contained in "Highlights", "Nature of Business", "Business and General Corporate Strategy", "Outlook", "Financial Results Overview" and "Working Capital, Long Term Debt and Share Capital" and other sections of this MD&A.